psu13/mutable-hakyll/posts/aieeek.md

 with some level of coherence are the following kind of independent but also kind of related issues:

-1. There _is_ something going on here that is deeper and more spooky than what has come before.
+1. There _is_ something going on here that is deeper and a bit more mysterious than what has come before.
 But no one really knows what it is.

 2. However, for some reason no one talks about these systems in a way that seems to be to be very ... well ... intelligent.
 People who love the bots say a ton of dumb shit, but people